ibm-cloud-docs/vmwaresolutions/services/fsa_considerations.md

 * Log in to the FortiOS Web Client by using the credentials that you can find on the FortiGate Security Appliance service details page.
 * Access the console via SSH connection by using the credentials that you can find on the FortiGate Security Appliance service details page.

-For more information, see [Ordering, viewing, and deleting services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices).
+For more information, see [Ordering services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices).

 ## Considerations when you delete FortiGate Security Appliance
 {: #fsa_considerations-remove}